LootCalc

 Model EV per action, GPH, union probability and cost/time trade-offs below.
 Adjust atlas passives, scarab investments, and pack size to find your optimal farming strategy.
 Share your setup with friends or export data for offline analysis.

-Data Snapshot – PoE Mapping Journal
+Example Tracking Sheet – PoE Mapping Journal

 Model EV per action, GPH, union probability and cost/time trade-offs.
 Share your setup with friends.